User25514/Santi-Logger/Privacy.md

 ## 6. Data Sharing and Subprocessors

-VRCat and the bot developer do not sell, rent, or share your data with third parties.
+Santi Logger and the bot developer do not sell, rent, or share your data with third parties.

 The bot developer may disclose data only: